josephlou5/codepost-powertools/README.md

 - `-d`/`--delete`: Whether to delete comments that are not in the sheet.
 Default is `False`.
 - `-w`/`--wipe`: Whether to completely wipe the existing rubric.
 Default is `False`.

+### auto_commenter.py
+Automatically add rubric comments to submissions.
+Skips finalized submissions and files with any comments.

+Command-line arguments:
+- `course_period`: The period of the COS126 course.
+- `assignment_name`: The name of the assignment.
+- `-s`/`--save`: save (bool): Whether to save a file with all the created comments.
+Default is `True`.
+- `-t`/`--testing`: Whether to run as a test.
+Default is `False`.

 ### assign_failed.py
 Assign all submissions that fail tests to a grader.
 Cannot detect cases of all tests not running (0 total tests).